Dilwala: Production

 After the debacle of his debut film Aata (2011), actor Sumanth Shailendra with the help of his producer father Shailendra Babu teamed up with director - writer Anil Kumar for a romantic entertainer.
 The producer signed on the talented actress Radhika Pandit to play the female lead.
 Arjun Janya was roped in to compose the music while Anil Kumar's previous associate Sudhakar was made to handle the cinematography.

 The first schedule of the filming began on 16 December 2012 and continued for a week including a scene at Hyderabad outdoor spot.
 Rest of the filming took place in Ooty, Mysore, Bangalore and the team left for Dubai to shoot two songs.
 A huge set was erected on the streets of NICE road near Bangalore spending about ₹30Lakhs.
-The film released at around 100 cinema halls across Karnataka.

 Soundtrack

 The music for the film is composed by Arjun Janya.
 The lyrics for the songs were written by director Anil Kumar himself along with Yogaraj Bhat and Ananda Priya.